 Some intended parents and surrogates go into the surrogacy process with a ready-made match that seems “meant to be” — often as close friends or family members.

 These scenarios, in which the intended parents and surrogate find each other prior to beginning the process with a surrogacy professional, are called “identified surrogacies.”
 While it is true that identified surrogacy offers many benefits for intended parents and surrogates, there are also some serious implications to consider before using a friend as a surrogate or being a surrogate for a family member.

+Contact a surrogacy professional to learn about the different kinds of surrogates you could choose to work with.
 Below, learn more about working with an identified surrogate or intended parents, and find important tips for friends and families pursuing surrogacy together.

 Benefits of Identified Surrogacy

 Under the right circumstances and with the right professional, identified surrogacy can be a positive experience for everyone involved.
 Here are some of the benefits for surrogates and intended parents who pursue surrogacy with a friend or family member: